carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_associate_policy_to_virtual_server.rst

 Description
 ~~~~~~~~~~~

-The following extended example shows each of these REST API actions. ###
+The following extended example shows each of these REST API actions.

-Example #### 1.
-Perform a GET operation to determine the selfLink of a
+1. Perform a GET operation to determine the selfLink of a device.
-device.
-Perform a GET operation on the Web Application Security devices
+2. Perform a GET operation on the Web Application Security devices collection,
-collection, filtering the results by a name and limiting the result to
+   filtering the results by a name and limiting the result to
    show the device name and the device selfLink that will be used later for
    searches.
 In this example the name being searched for is 'device1.com'.

 ::